Jan van Delen: Life

-Faydherbe had in 1651 obtained a commission to create a monument in the funerary chapel of Duke Lamoral of Thorn and Taxis (in the Our Blessed Lady of Zavel Church in Brussels).
+Faydherbe had in 1651 obtained a commission to create a monument in the funerary chapel of Duke Lamoral of Thorn and Taxis (in the Church of Our Lady of Victories at the Sablon in Brussels).
 Although Faydherbe was fired from his commission in 1653, the work on the chapel was continued by court architect Vincent Anthony until its completion in 1676.
 The result was a richly decorated, octagonal chapel decorated with black marble.
 Van Delen along with Jerome Duquesnoy the Younger, Gabriel Grupello and Mattheus van Beveren worked on the execution of the sculptural project from about 1673 to 1678.
 Van Delen contributed two marble statues, one of which represents Charity.
 King Charles II of Spain, then sovereign of the Southern Netherlands, bestowed on him the title of court sculptor by letters patent dated 4 September 1675.

 The well-known war criminal Duke of Villeroi ordered the French army to conduct from 13 to 15 August 1695 a whole-scale bombardment of the undefended city of Brussels, thereby turning a third of the buildings into ruins and completely destroying the central city square, the Grand-Place.
 In 1698, the Corporation of Haberdashers which was located on the Grand-Place commissioned van Delen and Marc de Vos to assist with the rebuilding of their building called In den Vos ("The Fox") on the Grand-Place.
 Van Delen made the sculptures in the meeting room, while de Vos was in charge of executing the decorations of the facade.

 He worked mainly in Brussels where he had several pupils.
 One known pupil, Jan Michaels, continued to work in his Baroque style.
 He died on 10 or 12 March 1703 in Brussels where he was buried in the Saint Gaugericus Church in Brussels, which was demolished in the period from 1798 to 1801 during the French occupation of the Southern Netherlands.